Allen-Synthesis/EuroPi/software/programming_instructions.md

 ### (Optional) Installing the EuroPi Contrib library

-The EuroPi Contrib library will make user-contributed software available when using the [Menu](/software/contrib/menu.md) software.
+The EuroPi Contrib library will make user-contributed software available on your EuroPi when using the [Menu](/software/contrib/menu.md) software.
 To install it, follow the same steps as the previous libraries on Thonny:

 1. Type 'micropython-europi-contrib' into the search box and click 'Search on PyPi'
 1. Click the result named 'micropython-europi-contrib'.